Digital cinema: Effect on distribution

 Digital distribution of movies has the potential to save money for film distributors.
 In the early 21st century, making release prints for 4,000 screens at a typical cost of about $1,500 per print meant that a wide release cost about $6 million.
 In contrast, at the maximum 250 megabit-per-second data rate (as defined by DCI for digital cinema), a feature-length movie can be stored on an off-the-shelf 300 GB hard drive for $50 and a broad release of 4000 'digital prints' might cost $200,000.
 In addition hard drives can be returned to distributors for reuse.
 With several hundred movies distributed every year, the industry saves billions of dollars.
-The digital-cinema roll-out was stalled by the slow pace at which exhibitors acquired digital projectors, since the savings would be seen not by themselves but by distribution companies.
+The digital-cinema rollout was stalled by the slow pace at which exhibitors acquired digital projectors, since the savings would be seen not by themselves but by distribution companies.
 The Virtual Print Fee model was created to address this by passing some of the saving on to the cinemas.
 As a consequence of the rapid conversion to digital projection, the number of theatrical releases exhibited on film is dwindling.
 As of 4 May 2014, 37,711 screens (out of a total of 40,048 screens) in the United States have been converted to digital, 3,013 screens in Canada have been converted, and 79,043 screens internationally have been converted.